dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 ## <span id="HGNpyhop">6.
 Comparison with HGNPyhop</span>

-There is a fork of Pyhop called [HGNpyhop](https://github.com/ospur/hgn-pyhop), in which one may declare an action to be directly relevant for a goal.
-At first glance, this seems like a desirable feature, and I seriously considered adding it to GTPyhop -- but I ultimately decided against it, for the following reason.
+There is a fork of Pyhop called [HGNpyhop](https://github.com/ospur/hgn-pyhop) in which one may declare an action to be directly relevant for a goal.
+At first glance, this seems like a desirable feature, and I seriously considered adding it to GTPyhop -- but I ultimately decided against it, because it imposes significant restriction on how the planner can use the action.

-To make an action relevant for a goal of the form `(variable, arg, value)`, [HGNpyhop](https://github.com/ospur/hgn-pyhop) requires the action to be callable as `action_name(arg,value)`.
-Consider the following two cases:
+In HGNPyhop, to declare an action relevant for a goal of the form `(variable, arg, value)`, the action must be callable as `action_name(arg,value)`.
+Consider what this means for goals 1 and 2 in the previous section:

- - To make the `unload` action relevant for `('loc', container, location)`, we would need to rewrite it to be callable as `unload(state,container,location)`, and declare it relevant for `loc`.
-The rewrite would need to look like the following, where `is_a` would be a helper function for determining an object's type:
+ - To make `unload` relevant for goal 1, `('loc', container, location)`, we would need to rewrite it to be callable as `unload(state,container,location)`, and declare it relevant for `loc`.
+The rewrite would look like this:

         def unload(state, container, location):
             r = state.loc[container]
+            # 'is_a' needs to be a function that returns an object's type
             if is_a(r,'robot') and state.loc[r] == location:
                 state.loc[container] = location
                 state.cargo[r] = 'nil'